 How to test a router’s Wi-Fi speed test

 The best way to find out a router’s Wi-Fi speed is to copy data from one computer (a server) to another (a Wi-Fi client) within the local network, using a single wired-to-wireless connection.
-If you use multiple Wi-Fi clients for the test, the Wi-Fi bandwidth is shared, and therefore, you can’t find out how fast a router’s Wi-Fi can be.
+If you use multiple Wi-Fi clients for the testing, the router’s Wi-Fi bandwidth is shared, and therefore, you can’t find out how fast its Wi-Fi can truly be.

 And that means, again, you need to do some preparation.